NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Scroll Trickster.md

 * * *

-Your scroll collection is more powerful.
+Your scroll collection has vastly grown, both in size and potency.
 In addition to your daily scrolls from Basic Scroll Cache, add a scroll with a 3rd-rank spell.
 At 14th level, add a scroll with a 4th-rank spell.
 At 16th level, add a scroll with a 5th-rank spell.

 ## [[Feats/Master Scroll Cache|Master Scroll Cache]] Feat 18